pypr/compyle/docs/source/details.rst

 Common parallel algorithms
 ---------------------------

-ComPyle provides a few very powerful parallel algorithms.
+Compyle provides a few very powerful parallel algorithms.
 These are all directly motivated by Andreas Kloeckner's PyOpenCL_ package.
 On the GPU they are wrappers on top of the functionality provided there.
 These algorithms make it possible to implement scalable algorithms for a variety of common numerical